cstahoviak/leetcode-dsa/docs/dynamic_programming.md

 1. A __function__ or __data structure__ that will compute/contain the answer to the problem for any given __state__.
 Writing this function effectively means cosidering two things:\
   1a.
 What should the function __return__?\
   1b.
 What __state__ should the function operate on, i.e. what arguments should the function take?
+The state should not consist of any constant values.
 2. A __recurrence relation__, i.e. the __state transition function__.
 3. One or more __base case(s)__ prevent infinite revcursion and allow our function to return useful values.